Luxian/backup/README.md

 This will backup the WordPress installation with the web root directory `/var/www/example.com` and will place the backup file in `/path/to/backups`.

-# Notes && todo:
+# Notes & todo:
-- a `sql` directory will be created inside $BACKUP_DIR and remove it completely regardless if existed before or not
+- a `sql` directory will be created inside $BACKUP_DIR and removed completely afterwards regardless if existed before or not
 - add a verbose mode to debug (even add a log into the final archive?)